Minor in Music

 This curriculum is designed to provide opportunities in music learning for non-music major students through courses in listening, basic musicianship, music theory, music history, and courses of special interest to the student.
 The curriculum is not intended to prepare a student for a career in music and does not certify a student to teach privately or in public schools.
 A minor in music consists of 19 course hours, including:

-- Two to five hours of music theory (MUTH), to be chosen from the theory course offerings in the department.
+- Three hours of Music Theory (MUTH), to be chosen from the theory course offerings in the department.

-- Six hours of music history and literature courses (MUHL), with emphasis on the development of heightened listening skills, covering the history and repertoire of musical style periods (e.g. Baroque or Classical) or musical genres (e.g. jazz, blues, or rock).
+- Six hours of music history and literature courses (MUHL 2305) to include Intro to Music, with emphasis on the development of heightened listening skills, covering the history and repertoire of musical style periods (e.g. Baroque or Classical) or musical genres (e.g. jazz, blues, or rock).

 - Minor advisor: Karen Palmer – firstname.lastname@example.org – 501-569-3294.